 - SERCOS interface, the drive technology bus

 - Ethernet/IP, the Industrial Ethernet solution from ODVA

 - PROFINET, the Industrial Ethernet solution from PNO

 With the master terminals, fieldbus functionalities are available in form of a standard Bus Terminal.
-This is particularly advantageous for bus systems that are integrated as subsystems into a higher-level system.
-It means that only one system is required for the subsystem and for the higher-level bus interface.
+This is particularly advantageous for bus systems that are integrated as a subsystem in a higher-level system.
+This means that only one system is required for the subsystem and the higher-level bus interface.
 Master terminals are available for the following bus systems:

 - AS-Interface, the sensor/actuator bus for the lower control level

 - IO-Link, the interface for intelligent sensors and actuators

 - KNX/EIB, LON, DALI, MP-Bus, M-Bus, SMI and Enocean: the communication standards in building automation

 With various connection options, the Bus Terminal system allows optimal adaptation to the relevant application.
 In the KLxxxx Bus Terminals, electronics and connection level are located in one housing.